adilcjr/git-conn-api/README.md

 # git-conn-api
 ## Git Connector API

-A REST API to manage Git Repositories for git-conn-app.
+A REST API to manage Git repositories for [git-conn-app](https://github.com/adilcjr/git-conn-app).
-This code exposes a simple CRUD services to manage searched repositories from GitHub.
+This application exposes a simple CRUD services to manage searched repositories from GitHub.
+The application is ready for Heroku deployment.

+API was built with **NodeJs** and **MySQL** Database.
+Some repositories information will be saved like:

+ - Name;
+ - Description;
+ - Stars;
+ - Watchers;
+ - Link;
+ - Main language.

+## Database Configuration

+The database configuration is in db_properties.js.
+This file is using environment variables.

+For study purpose you could change these for a local database parameters.

+## Requirements

+ - Node.js v.8.12.0
+ - Npm v.6.4.1

+## Usage

+ - Use ``npm i`` to install and download dependencies.
+ - Use ``node server.js`` to run application.

 ## Services Available